gaia-platform/GaiaPlatform/demos/README.md

        * ```select distinct al.name from routes r, airlines al where r.src_ap = 'SEA' and r.airline = al.iata;```
    * Cleanup gaia tables: ```\i airportdemo_gaia_tables_cleanup.sql```.

+## Gremlin cow_se wrapper

+Implements a Tinkerpop provider that allows cow_se to be modified through Gremlin tools.

+The provider is written in Java and packaged as a JAR file - TrueGraphDB.jar.
+To build it, you need the following:

+1. **Java** - Install package *openjdk-8-jdk*.
+Version 8 is recommended to avoid running into several warnings due to deprecated features.

+2. **Gremlin console and server** - These tools are distributed as zip files and can be downloaded from http://tinkerpop.apache.org/.
+They should be unzipped under **/usr/local/share/** and the resulting folder names should be renamed to **gremlin-console** and **gremlin-server**.
+The cmake files expect to find the console and server binaries in these locations.

+3. **TrueGraphDB.jar** - after the previous 2 steps are performed, the TrueGraphDB JAR can be produced by building the **demos/** folder.
+You will find the JAR file under the **build/cow_se/** folder.

+4. **Setting up the Tinkerpop provider** - To use TrueGraphDB with the Gremlin console and server, you need to create the following folder paths under both console and server folders: **ext/truegraphdb/lib/** and **ext/truegraphdb/plugin/**.
+Then copy the JAR file to all of these locations (to all 4 of them).
+  * For the client, you can use the command ```import com.gaiaplatform.truegraphdb.tinkerpop.gremlin.structure.TrueGraphDBGraph``` and then execute ```graph = TrueGraphDBGraph.open()```.
+  * For the server, you can execute ```graph = com.gaiaplatform.truegraphdb.tinkerpop.gremlin.structure.TrueGraphDBGraph.open()``` (no import command appears to be available for this scenario).
+  * You can also similarly use the TrueGraphDBFactory class and its createCOW() method to initialize a graph with the structure used in the Python demo: ```graph = TrueGraphDBFactory.createCOW()```.
+  * Once you create the graph, use the following command to start querying the graph: ```g = graph.traversal()```.
+For example, enter ```g.V()``` to list all the vertexes of the graph.
+Use the command ```:exit``` to exit the Gremlin console.